m22spencer/xray-monolith/README.md

 * Q: The game crashes when using reshade and trying to switch resolution/change graphics settings/init `vid_restart` command
 * A: This is due to Reshade versions shenanigans.
 The latest tested version that doesn't crash while doing stuff in question is 5.7.0, you can download it here: https://reshade.me/downloads/ReShade_Setup_5.7.0_Addon.exe.
 If you wish to use later versions, try not to change graphics settings with them.

+* Q: The game crashes on DX11 Fullscreen on Linux
+* A: You need to add `--dxgi-old` parameter into `commandline.txt` file or via making a shotcut to exe and adding argument there

 * Q: I have conflicts, crashes and bugs with shaders when i use Beef NVG, SSS, or Enhanced Shaders
 * A: If you are using those mods, install this package via MO2, and put it higher priority than those mods: https://github.com/deggua/xray-hdr10-shaders/releases/latest